vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Once you have uploaded an upgrade bundle, you must retrieve information about the upgrade.
-This request contains pre-upgrade validation warnings and error messages, along with pre-upgrade questions with default answers.
-Review the information and edit the answers in the **preUpgradeQuestionsAnswers** section if needed before providing the section as the request body to the `POST /api/1.0/appliance-management/upgrade/start/{componentID}` method.
+This request contains pre-upgrade validation warnings and error messages, along with pre-upgrade questions.

+You use the **preUpgradeQuestionsAnswers** section with the addition of your answers to create the request body for the `POST /api/1.0/appliance-management/upgrade/start/{componentID}` request to start the backup.
+See *Start the NSX Manager Upgrade* for more information.

 ### /1.0/appliance-management/upgrade/start/{componentID}
 Start the NSX Manager Upgrade
 ----

 * **post** *(secured)*: Start upgrade process.

+If you want to enable SSH or join the VMware CEIP program, you must specify *Yes* (not *YES*) for the **answer** parameter.

 ### /1.0/appliance-management/upgrade/status/{componentID}
 NSX Manager Upgrade Status